ShabalalaWATP/GARDAIN/README.md

 ![GARDIAN Dashboard Overview](Dashboard/image-1.png)

-SafePassage Platform brings together the SafePassage iOS app used by evacuees and field teams with the GARDIAN real-time dashboard monitored by command posts.
+The GARDIAN Safe Passage Platform brings together the SafePassage iOS app used by evacuees and field teams with the GARDIAN real-time REACT dashboard monitored by command posts.
 Data captured on mobile flows through AWS services to populate the live map, intelligence panels, and messaging tools that power decision-making during crisis response.
 The solution was built during a 48-hour hackathon and lays the groundwork for a production-ready evacuation management suite.

 ## Platform Overview
 - Field operators capture hazard reports, imagery, and evacuation priorities directly from the incident zone.